vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_fullscreen_camera_stream.md

 A: Yes, that's also possible with the property `timeout` under the `data` tag, you can set a timeout in milliseconds after which the popup will automatically close.

 **Q: Can I restrict the popup to only show on a specific dashboard/browser?**\
-A: Yes, you can add the property `deviceID:` under the `data` tag to define a single browser to show the popup on, instead of all browsers.
+A: Yes, you can add the property `browser_id:` under the `data` tag to define a single browser to show the popup on, instead of all browsers.
+In Browser Mod 2.x this property is called `browser_id`; the older Browser Mod v1 used `deviceID` instead, which no longer works in 2.x.
-The `deviceID` can be found in the browser_mod integration page.
+The `browser_id` can be found in the browser_mod integration page.

 Click on this button to open your Browser mod integration page